-- Over 200 general purpose image processing algorithms (filters, masks, transformations,...) - · Simple pipeline for reliable refinements to near-atomic resolution - Additional pipelines for - Subtomogram averaging, with full CTF correction - Structure validation (tilt validation, class-average/projection matching, etc.) - Conformational and compositional hetereogeneity - Reads and writes virtually every file format used in CryoEM - A complete GUI workflow interface, with complete logging of all processing - Wide range of GUI tools for 2-D plotting, image viewing and manipulation and 3-D rendering - Complete set of subtomogram averaging tools
+- Over 200 general purpose image processing algorithms (filters, masks, transformations,...) - Simple pipeline for reliable refinements to near-atomic resolution - Additional pipelines for - Subtomogram averaging, with full CTF correction - Structure validation (tilt validation, class-average/projection matching, etc.) - Conformational and compositional hetereogeneity - Reads and writes virtually every file format used in CryoEM - · A complete GUI workflow interface, with complete logging of all processing - · Wide range of GUI tools for 2-D plotting, image viewing and manipulation and 3-D rendering - Complete pipeline for tomography and subnanometer resolution subtomogram averaging

 There are now quite a few software packages available in the CryoEM community, and new users in this field are faced with a wide range choices.
-Larger packages like EMAN, SPIDER, XMIPP and BSOFT compete with the task-specific software like RELION, FREALIGN and SIMPLE.
+Larger packages like EMAN, SPIDER, XMIPP and BSOFT compete with the task-specific software like RELION, CISTEM and SIMPLE.
 Learning how to use the larger packages thoroughly can take a little more time than the simpler packages, however, they also offer a much wider range of analytical tools and image processing methods when you inevitably run into problems with your projects.